gofreta/gofreta-api/README.md

 Gofreta REST API server
 ======================================================================

-> **The project is still in very early development stage and it is not recommended to use in production environment, unless you really know what you are doing!**
+> **The project is still in very early stage of development and is not recommended to be used in production environment, unless you really know what you are doing!**

 "Go + Mongo" REST API server implementation for [Gofreta](https://gofreta.com).